chezka-gaddi/ProjectX/README.md

 # Slackers_Platform
 Want instant communication with the Dev team?
 Join our [Discord Channel](https://discord.gg/VN7ZuWR)!
+## Release 6.01
+## Fixes
+  - Fixed issue with Object map not always updating on a tank move command

 ## Release 6.00
 ## Fixes
   - Fixed projectiles turning into torpedos